Please help us maintain a safe learning environment by:

 What do I need to know about visiting for an exhibition?

-The exhibition galleries are open Tuesday-Friday, from noon to 4 pm.
-Appointments are not required, but visitors must sign in with our staff in the lobby when they arrive so we can manage entry into the galleries and ensure social distancing.
+Appointments are not required, but please sign in with us in the lobby when you arrive so we can manage entry into the galleries and ensure social distancing.
 Capacity in the galleries is limited.

 What about public programs, adult education seminars, and other programming?